 When you think glass blowing, do you think about extreme heat?
 Sharp objects?
 Molten glass?
 Children's toy?
 Well, in the '50s, apparently, these characteristics were synonymous with child's play.
 The A.C.
 Gilbert Company's Glass Blowing Kit was all of those things and more!

 Go ahead, Timmy, heat that glass to a malleable state (1,000 degrees Fahrenheit).

 Aqua Leisure Inflatable Baby Boats

-These boats seem like a great way for a parent to relax in the pool with their new baby, unfortunately the leg straps were prone to tear, allowing the poor defenseless baby to slip through!They recalled them after nearly 30 infants nearly drowned.
-It turned out Aqua-Leisure had been aware of the problem for six years before the recall and the Consumer Product Safety Commission (CPSC) fined the company $650,000.
+The floats were recalled after 31 infants almost drowned.
+It turned out Aqua-Leisure had been aware of the problem for six years before the recall and the Consumer Product Safety Commission (CPSC) fined the company $650,000 as a result.